Prostate cancer affects 1 in 8 men - do you know your risk?

 Does testosterone increase my risk of prostate cancer?

-There is no substantial evidence to suggest that testosterone replacement therapy (TRT) increases the risk of developing prostate cancer.
-Find out more about TRT and prostate cancer
+There is no substantial current evidence to suggest that TRT increases the risk of developing prostate cancer.
+And current international guidelines do not list testosterone therapy as a cause of prostate cancer.

 men's health blood test product banner